 \subsection{Interpolating and regularized estimator}

 We study linear ridge regression estimates defined as

 The min-$\ell_2$-norm interpolator is the limit of the linear ridge regression estimate with $\lambda \to 0$ and is given by

-Note that the min-$\ell_2$-norm interpolator is also the estimator that gradient descent on the unregularized loss converges to, while ridge regression with $\lambda > 0$ corresponds to early stopped estimators \cite{Ali19,Ali20}.
-Therefore, by proving that a ridge regularized estimator with $\lambda >0$ significantly outperforms the min-$\ell_2$-norm interpolator with $\lambda \to 0$, we also prove that early stopping benefits robust generalization.
+Note that the min-$\ell_2$-norm interpolator is also the estimator that gradient descent on the unregularized loss converges to, while ridge regression with $\lambda > 0$ corresponds to early-stopped estimators~\cite{Ali19,Ali20}.
+Therefore, by proving that a ridge regularized estimator with $\lambda >0$ significantly outperforms the min-$\ell_2$-norm interpolator with $\lambda \to 0$, we also show that early stopping benefits robust generalization.

-Whenever the goal is to achieve a low robust risk, a popular alternative to using the standard linear regression estimate in Equations~\eqref{eq:linregridge},~\eqref{eq:minnorm} is to consider adversarially trained estimators \cite{Goodfellow15,Javanmard20a}.
-However, $\ell_2$-adversarial training in its usual form prevents regression estimators from interpolating and hence has a similar effect to $\ell_2$-regularization as we discuss in more detail in \suppmat{}~\ref{sec:linreg_inconsistent}.
+Whenever the goal is to achieve a low robust risk, a popular alternative to using the standard linear regression estimate in Equations~\eqref{eq:linregridge},\eqref{eq:minnorm} is to consider adversarially trained estimators~\cite{Goodfellow15,Javanmard20a}.
+However, $\ell_2$-adversarial training in its usual form (i.e., with inconsistent perturbations) prevents regression estimators from interpolating, and hence, has a similar effect to $\ell_2$-regularization as we discuss in more detail in \suppmat{}~\ref{sec:linreg_inconsistent}.
 On the other hand, training with consistent perturbations as defined in the robust risk is equivalent to full knowledge of the direction of $\thetastar$ and hence simply recovers the ground truth in the noiseless case.
 Since our goal is to reveal the shortcomings of interpolators compared to regularized estimators, we only analyze ridge estimators trained without perturbations.